Modern coastal California single-family home with ocean views in Newport Beach, manicured landscaping, professional property

 Preventive Maintenance Calendar

-We don't wait for things to break.
-Every property in our portfolio is on a preventive maintenance calendar:
+We don't wait for breakdowns.
+Every property sits on a preventive maintenance calendar:

-• HVAC service: twice yearly (spring and fall), filter changes quarterly
+• HVAC service: twice yearly (spring and fall), plus quarterly filter swaps

 • Landscape maintenance: weekly or bi-weekly service, seasonal color rotation, irrigation audits